bioglaze/DungeonCrawl/README.md

 ## License
 The game is licensed under MIT.
-Derelict libraries use Boost Software License.
+BindBC libraries use Boost Software License.